WKYJ (FM)

-WKYJ (92.7 FM) is a non-commercial radio station licensed to Starview, Pennsylvania (a neighborhood of Mount Wolf), and serving the York and Harrisburg radio markets.
-It airs a Christian adult contemporary radio format.
-It is owned by Educational Media Foundation.
+WKYJ (92.7 FM) is a non-commercial radio station licensed to Starview, Pennsylvania, United States (a neighborhood of Mount Wolf), and serving the York and Harrisburg radio markets.
+It broadcasts the K-Love network and is owned by the Educational Media Foundation, transmitting from a site near Copenhaffer Road in Conewago Township, York County.

-WPPY's studios and offices are located at 275 Radio Road in Hanover, Pennsylvania.
-Its broadcast tower is located near Copenhaffer Road in Conewago Township, York County at.

 History

-On June 23, 1971, the Federal Communications Commission granted Capital Media, Inc., a construction permit for a new station on 92.7 MHz.
-While it was still being built, the station was assigned the WRHY call sign on September 7, 1971.
-It signed on for the first time on November 22, 1971.
-WRHY was granted its first license by the FCC on January 20, 1972.
+On June 23, 1971, the Federal Communications Commission (FCC) granted Capital Media, Inc., a construction permit for a new station on 92.7 MHz.
+It began broadcasting on November 22, 1971, as WRHY.
+Broadcasting what was called "musical programming for the adult", it had offices and studios in Starview as well as at the transmitter site.

-By 1974, the station was airing a progressive rock format.
-On May 13, 1976, the FCC granted a voluntary assignment of the station's license from Capital Media, Inc., to Harrea Broadcasters, Inc.
+Shortly after starting, WRHY debuted a nighttime progressive rock show.
+Progressive rock was the main format by 1974.
+On May 13, 1976, the FCC granted a voluntary assignment of the station's license from Capital Media, Inc., to Harrea Broadcasters, Inc. Harrea owned AM station WKBO in Harrisburg.

-By 1980, the station's format had shifted to AOR.
-In 1982, the format changed to "contemporary".
+By 1980, the station's format had shifted to album-oriented rock.
+An automated nostalgia (oldies) format replaced the rock format in the early 1980s.

 The station's license was voluntarily transferred from Harrea Broadcasters, Inc., to Starview Media, Inc., on July 27, 1983.
-On August 12, 1983, the station switched call signs to WHTF.
+On August 12, 1983, the station switched call signs to WHTF and began airing a contemporary hit radio format.
 Its format changed to contemporary hit radio/top 40 branded as 92 Rock.
 The format evolved toward classic rock over the next two years, and by the summer of 1985, the station's branding changed to Starview 92, then Starview 92.7.

-On February 12, 1993, the station switched to an active rock format and re-branded as Solid Rock 92.7.
-On November 13, 1995, Hall Communications, Inc., announced the purchase of station.
-The sale consummated on January 16, 1996.

-On February 23, 1996, the station returned to the classic rock format, changing the call sign to WEGK, and re-branding as 92.7 The Eagle.